vipulnaik/diet-exercise-health/notes/2021-activity-tracker.md

 fever.
 The temperature roughly matches my subjective state; I have a perception of being somewhat hotter than usual, but not to the point where it's causing me discomfort.

+At 11:54 AM I took another reading and got 100.0 degrees Fahrenheit.
+I was not feeling subjectively worse than at the time of my previous reading (in fact, if anything, I was feeling a bit better).